 FDA medical device recalls are on the rise.
 An increasingly active FDA, coupled with the rise in software components for medical devices is adding up to new challenges for manufacturers.
-Given this reality, it’s important to understand how the FDA uses the IEC 62304, an international standard developed that, among other things, says product testing by itself is not enough to prove software is safe for patients using the medical device.
+Given this reality, it’s important to understand how the FDA uses the IEC 62304, an international standard developed that, among other things, says product testing by itself is not enough to prove the software is safe for patients using the medical device.

 The standard provides a common framework for medical device manufacturers to develop software.
 Conformance with this standard provides evidence that there is a software development process in place that fulfills the requirements of the Medical Device Directive.
 Because it has been harmonized with the Medical Device Directive in the EU and recognized as a Consensus Standard by the FDA in the US, IEC 62304 can be used as a benchmark to comply with regulatory requirements in both markets.
 To date, this standard has been recognized in most countries that use compliance standards to fulfill regulatory requirements.

-Complying with 62304 enhances the reliability of your device’s software by requiring attention to detail in design, testing and verification, ultimately improving the overall safety of the medical device.
+Complying with 62304 enhances the reliability of your device’s software by requiring attention to detail in design, testing, and verification, ultimately improving the overall safety of the medical device.

 Here’s the $64,000, or usually much higher, question: Does your device have to meet IEC 60601-1 requirements?